vivganes/vivganes.github.io/_posts/2017-04-25-moving-houses-using-moving-motivators.md

 section-type: post
 comments: true
 date: '2017-04-25 10:54:23 +0530'
-title: How Management 3.0 Helped Me in Moving Houses?
+title: How did Management 3.0 Help Me in Shifting My Home?
 ---
 I have been living alone for the past 3 years and thoroughly enjoying it.
 However, I also realized that I have grown too much into my comfort zone of living alone, without any restrictions whatsoever.
 One fine day, I contemplated the option of moving to a shared accommodation.